JoviusLim/SSDProject/README.md

 **How It Works**

 1.  **Connecting to the Database:**
-    Both 'index.php' and product.php connect to the database using the 'db.php' file.
+   'index.php', 'product.php', and 'cart.php' connect to the database using require 'db.php'.

 2. **Displaying Products:**
     In 'index.php', the product table is retrieved from the database, and all products are displayed on the page.